Heat Injury Compensation Claims

 Call 0345 872 6666

-If you have suffered an injury due to being exposed to excessive heat while serving in the military, our Armed Forces solicitors are here to help you.
-We are experienced in helping service personnel who have been diagnosed with a heat injury and will provide practical legal advice to guide you throughout the claims process.
+If you have suffered a heat-related illness while serving in the military, our Armed Forces solicitors are here to help you.
+We are experienced in helping service personnel who have been diagnosed with a heat injury or illness and will provide practical legal advice to guide you throughout the claims process.

 Our award-winning Armed Forces solicitors are widely regarded for a practical and pragmatic approach to legal advice.
 We understand the wide-reaching impact that a military injury can have on those affected, and will use our experience to give you the best chance of securing compensation.